AlirezaAzadbakht/Machine-Vision/Filters/README.md

 the project contains 3 main packages: Basics, Filters, and Test

-in the Basics Package, we have the imageIO class that give us the main methods to interact with the files and read images convert them to Matrix and converting Matrix to images, methods to visualization of the result by Java Swing and
+in the Basics Package, we have the imageIO class that gives us the main methods to interact with the files and read images, convert them to Matrix and converting Matrix to images and some methods to visualization of the result with Java Swing

-the next class OPs contains some useful methods like basic convolution in n^2 * m^2 order and Matrix Functions
+next class OPs contains some useful methods like basic convolution in n^2 * m^2 order and Matrix Functions

 one of the questions in the project was reducing convolution order so :